Tunable axial potentials for atom chip waveguides: Magnetic-field control in one dimension

-The parameter $D^{(0)}$ causes a displacement of the wave guide in the $z$-direction.
-However, this constant field can be corrected for with the addition of a uniform bias field, $B^{*}_{z}$.
+The parameter $D^{(0)}$ causes a displacement of the wave guide in the $z$ direction.
+However, this constant field can be corrected with the addition of a uniform bias field $B^{*}_{z}$.
 In the rest of the paper we assume that the correct bias field is applied.

-Non-zero values of $D^{(1)}$ cause a rotation of the waveguide.
-Typically, this rotation is set to zero, however there are situations where changing this rotation angle will be useful, such as the alignment of a cloud with a standing wave laser field.
-Extensions to non-zero rotations are straightforward, but will be neglected in what follows.
+Non zero values of $D^{(1)}$ cause a rotation of the waveguide.
+Typically, this rotation is set to zero; however, there are situations where changing this rotation angle will be useful, such as the alignment of a cloud with a standing-wave laser field.
+Extensions to non zero rotations are straightforward but will be neglected in what follows.

-A general expression for $d^{(n)}$, similar to the one found in Appendix~\ref{sec:GenExp}, may be found.
-However, we are only interested in the two lowest orders which can be expressed as
+A general expression for $d^{(n)}$, similar to the one given in Appendix~\ref{sec:GenExp}, may be found.
+However, we are interested in only the two lowest orders, which can be expressed as

 and